kevinw/kevinw.github.com/_posts/2017-09-22-game-failures.markdown

 At some point I got distracted and started working on something called [Laser Wart Removal](https://keelo.itch.io/laserwartremoval).

-I wanted to make something in 3D, but still on a 2D plane, to uh, take a next step in my Unity journey.
+I wanted to make something in 3D, but still on a 2D plane, to uh, keep things easy.
 I started playing around with a laser I made by raycasting a LineRenderer around.
 I started drawing puzzles.
 I remember enjoying The Talos Principle but getting a bit bored with how most of the puzzles boiled down to "figure out how to get a line of sight to the next thing."
 In a 3D FPS that can be pleasurable in itself--but I was wondering about more complicated stuff, like: what if you had to construct polygons of certain numbers of sides by reflecting lasers around and creating a perimeter?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PmjzUGcJGRs" frameborder="0" allowfullscreen></iframe>